SebastianOrtiz2194/task-manager/README.md

 # Task Manager API Microservice
 A resilient and scalable RESTful microservice for managing tasks, built with Java 21 and Spring Boot.
-This project demonstrates a modern microservice architecture using MongoDB as a primary database, Redis for high-performance caching, and Apache Kafka for asynchronous, event-driven communication.
+This project demonstrates a modern microservice architecture using MongoDB as a primary database, Redis for high-performance caching, Apache Kafka for asynchronous, event-driven communication, and JWT auth for security.

 ---